-This inaugural year, the festival will span 4 days in June drawing crowds from across the region with film premieres, artist talks, events and parties that focus squarely on queer-themed films from Canada and around the world.
+This 2nd year, the festival will span 4 days in June drawing crowds from across the region with film premieres, artist talks, events and parties that focus squarely on queer-themed films from Canada and around the world.

 Queer North Film Festival will be of great interest to queer communities across the region as well as film-lovers, as we bring to Sudbury a number of noteworthy works which otherwise would not be seen on the large screen.
 QUEER NORTH will present a powerful program of international short films, documentary and feature fiction works.

 We are also delighted to announce our Presenting Partner RBC and The RBC BEST OF SHOW AUDIENCE CHOICE AWARD.

 Documentary: USA, 107 Min., World Premiere Tribeca Film Festival 2017